dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_example_dqm_map.rst

 Map Coloring: Hybrid DQM Sampler
 ================================

-This example solves the same map coloring problem of :ref:`map_kerberos` to demonstrate `Leap <https://cloud.dwavesys.com/leap/>`_\ 's hybrid discrete quadratic model (:term:`DQM`) solver, which enables you to solve problems of arbitrary structure and size for variables with **discrete** values.
+This example solves the same map coloring problem of the :ref:`opt_example_kerberos_map` example to demonstrate the `Leap <https://cloud.dwavesys.com/leap/>`_ service's hybrid discrete quadratic model (:term:`DQM`) solver, which enables you to solve problems of arbitrary structure and size for variables with **discrete** values.

 See :ref:`map_kerberos` for a description of the map coloring